ec262/discovery/README.md

     chunks, they will pay with 3_n_ credits.
 (If a foreman has never acted as a worker, they will start with 12 credits.)
 The discovery service responds with a list of chunks and the workers assigned to them.
-The discovery service tries to respond with chunks that are available, but if not
+The discovery service tries to respond with chunks that are available, but does not guarantee it.
+[1]

 3. By default, workers are single threaded; thus, they will be removed from the worker pool once they are assigned a chunk.
 However, if they wish to